sane-dc240.5

 BUGS

-directory in the camera is 100dc240.
-Once the camera has taken more
+rectory in the camera is 100dc240.
+Once the camera has taken more than

 should we check for the additional directory, but pictures may actually